txfav/Node_Monitoring/README.md

 - *OnDataRecv()*: Callback for handling received data via ESP-NOW.
 - *sleepTimeout()*: Timer callback for entering deep sleep mode after timeout.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to the contributors of the libraries used in this project.

 ## Contact